elijahteluck/shopping-cart-pricing/README.md

   "currency": "EUR"
 }
 ```

+## Why a single endpoint is used instead of separate endpoints for each client type
+This service exposes one unified endpoint (`POST /api/carts/total`) for both individual and professional clients.
+The decision was intentional for several reasons:

+- The endpoint performs one operation — calculating the cart total — which does not depend on the client type.
+- Keeping a single endpoint reduces API surface and simplifies client integration.
+- Different client types are expressed using dedicated DTOs instead of separate URLs.
+- The design is extensible: adding new client types does not require changing routes.
+- Both client types return the same response format, so splitting into multiple endpoints adds no real value.

+---

 ## Error Handling Strategy

 The inbound Web adapter provides a centralized exception handling mechanism implemented using `@ControllerAdvice`.